koriroys/pakyow-docs/docs/view_construction/_overview.md

 name: Compiling Views
 ---

+TODO needs to be rewritten based on latest changes

 An application's views are grouped into a view store, which is a hierarchical set of markup files that resembles the routes for an application.
 These files are compiled together to build the view for a particular request.

 Here's a simple view hierarchy: